bosch-io/iot-things-examples/digitaltwin-example/README.md

 # Prepare

-## Use an existing or request a new Bosch IoT Things service instance
+## Use an existing or request a new Bosch IoT Suite for Asset Comunication service subscription

-Book the Bosch IoT Things cloud service: as described in our [documentation](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=2_getting_started:booking:start).
+Book the Bosch IoT Suite for Asset Communication (including Bosch Iot Things and Bosch IoT Hub) as described in our [documentation](https://docs.bosch-iot-suite.com/asset-communication/Subscribe-a-package-instance.html).

-## Only required for device integration/simulation: Use an existing or request a new Bosch IoT Hub tenant

-Request your own tenant for the Bosch IoT Hub (based on Eclipse Hono): see [Bosch IoT Hub service](https://www.bosch-iot-suite.com/service/hub/) for details.

-After you have both instances (Things and Hub) in place, you can setup the integration between the two.
-See the [Bosch IoT Thing documentation](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=2_getting_started:booking:manage-y-connection) for details.

 ## Prepare users (subjects) for each microservice